SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 O.M.: And there is only one other note like this, issued in connection with a foreign loan.

-R.M.: Yes, we've read about it.
-That's what gave us the idea.

-Mr. G: The idea?

-O.M.: I suppose it does seem a little curious that we should need such a large sum in the form of one note.
-It certainly is an unusual request. <font color="grey">*(smiles)*</font>

-Mr. G: I imagine it's for business transaction, isn't it?

-O.M.: <font color=grey>*(burst out laughing)*</font> Oh business transaction!
-Very important business, isn't it?
-Shall we tell Mr. Garrat, Roderick?

-R.M.: You leave me no alternative.
-You see, Mr. Garrat, my brother and I require this pretty exquisite unique little scrap of paper...... for a bet.
+R.M.: You see, Mr. Garrat, this gave my brother and I the idea to require this pretty exquisite unique little scrap of paper...... for a bet.

 Mr. G: <font color="grey">*(frown)*</font> A bet?
 Oh gentlemen, I am astonished at your puspose, and that you should call it ... a scrap of paper.
 Allow me to draw your attention to the text. <font color="grey">*(reads, slowly and carefully)*</font> I promise to pay the bearer on demand the sum of one million pounds.